iMinichrispy/GT-Buses/README.md

 ## To-Do

 - Nothing having to do with favoriting routes or notification center should be on deivces <ios8
+- Notification remove observer
+- Ordering for favorites is not maintained
+    - Fixed wen switched from Set to array - see if duplicates are affected

 iOS 8:
 - Add extension